 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

-Our graduates go on to work in a wide variety of careers:
+Our graduates will go on to work in a wide variety of careers:

 - Some will pursue a career in neuroscience and pharmaceutical research, industry and the commercial or public sector

-- Some will continue with their studies and research and opt for postgraduate study at either Masters or PhD level
+- Some will continue with their studies and research at Masters or PhD level

-- Others will transfer the skills they have gained into sectors such as the media, technology or finance
+- Others will transfer the skills they have gained to careers in diverse fields including media, technology and management.

-Our neuroscience degree provides an ideal background for students who wish to apply for medicine or dentistry as students will have studied a wide range of biomedical subjects and will have an in-depth knowledge of medicines.
-Students will have also gained valuable experience of studying at a medical school.
+This degree provides an ideal background for students who wish to progress onto medicine or dentistry, as our neuroscience students will study a wide range of biomedical subjects and develop an in-depth knowledge of medicines.
+You will also gain valuable experience of studying at a medical school, Barts and the London School of Medicine and Dentistry.

-Students should be aware that entry into accelerated four–year medicine and dentistry programmes in the UK is very competitive.
-Therefore, some graduates will apply for the conventional five-year medicine and dentistry programmes after completing their BSc degree programme.
-Students considering this route into medicine or dentistry must check that they have the required entry requirements at the University they wish to progress onto.
+Entry into accelerated four–year medicine and dentistry programmes in the UK is very competitive.
+Some graduates will apply for the conventional five-year medicine and dentistry programmes after completing their BSc degree.
+We recommend that students considering any route into medicine or dentistry speak to their acdemic advisor as early as possible.